SasView/sasview.github.io/faq.md

 #### 1D data (I(Q) vs Q)

-*   The ASCII ('text') files are expected to have 2, 3, or 4 columns of values, separated by whitespaces or commas or semicolons, in the order Q, I(Q), ( dI(Q), dQ(Q) ), where dI(Q) is the uncertainty on the intensity value, and dQ(Q) is the instrumental resolution in Q, assumed to have arisen from pinhole geometry.
+*   The ASCII ('text') files are expected to have 2, 3, or 4 columns of values, separated by whitespaces or commas or semicolons, in the order Q, I(Q), ( dI(Q), dQ(Q) ), where dI(Q) is the uncertainty on the intensity value, and dQ(Q) is the instrumental resolution in Q, _assumed to have arisen from pinhole geometry_.
 Slit-smeared data can also be handled but is more involved.
 See the [Data Formats](https://www.sasview.org/docs/user/qtgui/MainWindow/data_formats_help.html) help for more information.

 #### 2D data (I(Qx,Qy) vs Qx & Qy)